sendyhalim/Ambil/README.md

 vim ~/.ambil
 ```

-This configuration make ambil to put (you can use regex too :beers:!)
+This configuration make `Ambil` to put (you can use regex too :beers:!)
 - every file that has extension `.mp3` in `~/Downloads/music`
 - every file that has extension `.jpg` or `.png` in `~/Downloads/pictures`